oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 Graph
 -----

-A graph is a concept of in-memory structured data that are organized as :capterm:`graph` with several vertices and edges.
+A graph is a concept of in-memory structured data that is organized as a :capterm:`graph` with several vertices and edges.
-Graph can be :capterm:`directed <Directed graph>`, :capterm:`undirected <Undirected graph>`, :capterm:`weighted <Weighted graph>` and :capterm:`attributed <Attribute>`.
-Graph is used at the data preparation and data processing stages to:
+Graphs can be :capterm:`directed <Directed graph>`, :capterm:`undirected <Undirected graph>`, :capterm:`weighted <Weighted graph>` and :capterm:`attributed <Attribute>`.
+Graphs are used at the data preparation and data processing stages to:

 - Be an in-memory representation of a :txtref:`dataset`.